1313e/pumas_cube/README.rst

 Running the models
 ++++++++++++++++++
 After installing the package, it can be imported with ``import pumas_cube`` in any Python script.
-This gives one access to the ``run_multi_cube`` function, which runs the double Rubik's cube model together with PUMAS, and the various utility functions used for analyzing the data that this process produces.
+This gives one access to the ``run_multi_cube`` function, which runs the multi Rubik's cube model together with PUMAS, and the various utility functions used for analyzing the data that this process produces.

 Using the ``run_multi_cube`` function is pretty straight-forward.
 First, we need to prepare an input parameters file, which can be found in `input <./input/input.par>`_.
-This file takes several parameters, including where all the output HDF5-files should be stored; what Rubik's cube model files should be used; what the position of the muon detector is; where the MDF file is with all required materials; and what ``rock_id`` in the Rubik's cube files corresponds to what material.
+This file takes several parameters, including where all the output HDF5-files should be stored; what Rubik's cube model files should be used (which have to be created by the `Rubik's cube model`_ library); what the position of the muon detector is; where the MDF file is with all required materials; and what ``rock_id`` in the Rubik's cube files corresponds to what material.

 After making sure that the input parameters file has the correct values in it, one can provide it to the ``run_multi_cube`` function together with a few parameters stating what the arrival directions and energies are of the muons we want to explore.
 For example: